materials/mint/README.md

 ######General:
 Calculate the powder xray diffraction pattern for a structure.
 If a
-    diffraction pattern was supplied as input, the r-factor will be calculated by optimizing the scaling between calculated and reference patterns, as well as the atomic displacement factors for the atoms in the structure (see -refine to optimize atomic positions).
+    diffraction pattern was supplied as input, the atomic displacement factors and other pattern features (such as grain size and background signal) will be adjusted to better match the supplied reference pattern. (-refine to optimize atomic positions).

 ######Arguments:
 - additional xray patterns to compare to reference
-- "broaden" to print a broadened diffraction pattern
+- "continuous" to print intensity as a function of continuous angle, not just peaks
-- "wavelength" and number to set the xray wavelength
+- "wavelength" and number to set the xray wavelength (default: 1.5418 &#8491;)
-- "fwhm" and number to set the FWHM for broadening (or use variance)
-- "variance" and number to set the variance for broadending (or use fwhm)
+- "grain size" and number (in &mu;m) used when calculating peak broadening (default: 1 &mu&m) [Not yet implemented!]
-- "resolution" and number to set resolution for printing broadened points
+- "resolution" and number (in degrees) to set resolution for printing broadened points (default: 0.02&deg;)
-- "minimum" and number to set the minimum two-theta value to calculate
+- "minimum" and number to set the minimum two-theta value to calculate (default:
 - "maximum" and number to set the maximum two-theta value to calculate

 ######Examples:
-    "mint str -xray"        get diffraction pattern for structure in str "mint x.in str -xray"   get diffraction pattern and compare to x.in "mint x.in -xray x2.in" compare patterns in x.in and x2.in "-xray broaden"         print a broadened pattern
+    "mint str -xray"        get diffraction pattern for structure in str [Currently broken!]
+    "mint x.in str -xray"   get diffraction pattern, adjust to match x.in, print R factor "mint x.in -xray x2.in" compare patterns in x.in and x2.in "-xray continuous"         print a broadened pattern
     "-xray wave 1.5"        set the xray wavelength to 1.5 Ang "-xray fwhm 0.5"        set the fwhm to 0.5 deg for broadending "-xray res 0.05"        print a point every 0.05 deg when broadending